mutaphore/blog/source/_posts/my-experience-with-the-paxos-consensus-protocol.md

 - Paxos
 ---

 Paxos is a protocol created by Leslie Lamport that allow distributed nodes to reach agreement on mutually shared state.
-You can read the original paper here.
+You can read the original paper [here].
 What makes this protocol powerful is its ability to preserve linearizability across node failures and network partitions.
 I had the fortunate experience of implementing a paxos library for a distributed systems school project.
 Here I will talk about, from my perspective, what “preserving linearizability” mean and how Paxos works at an implementation level.

 <!-- more -->